dhiraj-mishra-57/Data_Visualtization/README.md

 # Data_Visualtization
 It has code which will help you understand basic as well as advance types of plotting

-I will mainly divide this repository to show you all basic and advance plotting techingues using `matplotlib` & `seabron`
+I will mainly divide this repository to show you all basic and advance plotting techingues using `pandas.plot` , `matplotlib` & `seabron`

 # Files
   1 - Basic_Data_Visuatization.ipynb - Notebook which will help you getting started with the data visualization